fpeterek/strojove-uceni/airline-fares/README.md

 ## Is business class priced differently on wide-bodies

-Economy is the same on narrow bodies and wide bodies.
+Economy tends to be rather similar among both narrowbody and widebody aircraft.
+(Actually narrowbodies may not have an IFE system fitted and the seats might use a different material -- leather is used for short-haul flights because it's easier to clean after the flight, but fabric is used for long-haul flights, because it allows the human body to breath better and thus the passengers sweat less and feel better throughout the long flight, but the difference is still rather minor).

 Business class can differ because wide-bodies are used for long haul flights and thus it's more desirable for airlines to provide a better product.
-The question is, does the price of business class tickets correlate with the number of aisles?
+The question is, does the price of business class tickets correlate with the amount of aisles?

-Yet again, we want to split the tickets into multiple buckets, this time by travel distance, to ensure we are comparing fares for similar flights.
+Yet again, we want to split the tickets into multiple buckets, this time by travel distance, to ensure we are comparing fares of similar routes.
+Again, we can only perform such a simple analysis because we're only analyzing domestic air travel across the contiguous US.
+International air travel would be a lot more complicated to analyze due to differences in air traffic fees, landing fees, taxes, and even closed airspaces.

 |bucket|4|5|
 |------|-|-|